RushiBhatt007/ece209as_project/docs/proposal.md

 ### 9.a.
 Papers

-List the key papers that you have identified relating to your project idea, and describe how they related to your project.
-Provide references (with full citation in the References section below).

 As our goal is to using technology to recognize human activites based on partial or missing data, therefore we will mainly focus on what kinds of technology do others use to recognize activities, specificly, the machine learning/deep learning model.
 And what kinds of method do other use to handle with missing data when we reading tons of papers.

 In this paper [1], the author developed a Multi-directional Recurrent Neural Network (M-RNN).
 The main difference of An M-RNN between a bi-directional RNN is that  it sequentially operates across streams.